bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

 ### 11. How do I get in contact with other translators?

-You can join our [Telegram Group](https://t.me/bitcoinaroundtheworld).
-The Website Maintainer, both Team Leaders for translations, and a bunch of coordinators, reviewers, and translators are present in this group.

 If you only want to contact members of your language team on Transifex, click on "Teams" on the top and then on the small blue chat bubble symbol.
 By clicking on “New discussion”, you can create language specific discussions.
 Everyone in the language team will receive an (email) notification about this.

 Apart from that, you can obviously contact other translators by using the direct message function on Transifex.